 Nicholas Korth (composer and Co-principal Horn, BBC Symphony Orchestra)

 Claudio Di Meo recognises the importance of music education and is highly skilled in developing the talent of young performers.
 Appointed Principal Conductor of Dacorum Youth Orchestra in September 2015, Claudio Di Meo continues to inspire a new generation of musicians with his infectious enthusiasm and commitment to achieving high levels of performance.
-In October 2018 he was appointed Principal Conductor of the Hemel Symphony Orchestra and, as a freelance conductor, has been invited to work with other London-based orchestras, including the London Classical Soloists, Trinity Orchestra Harrow, and Watford Symphony Orchestra, among others.
+In October 2018 he was appointed Principal Conductor of the Hemel Symphony Orchestra and, as a freelance conductor, has been invited to work with other London-based orchestras, including the London Classical Soloists, Trinity Orchestra Harrow, Watford Symphony Orchestra and Surrey Philharmonic Orchestra as Associate Conductor, among others.
+In May 2020 Claudio Di Meo has also been appointed Principal Conductor of the Kensington Philharmonic Orchestra, in London and in 2022 he has also been appointed Principal Conductor of the Whitehall Orchestra.